albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 One of the advantages of the foreach loop is that you do not need to worry about the end of the array.
 A common mistake when looping an array is exceeding the array's length as shown next.

-**⚠️ THE FOLLOWING PROGRAM COMPILES BUT THROWS ArrayIndexOutOfBoundsException!!**
+**⚠️ THE FOLLOWING PROGRAM COMPILES BUT THROWS AN ArrayIndexOutOfBoundsException!!**

 ```java
 package demo;